emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

   at compile time, there is no runtime behavior change.

-Note that by default we do not include the 'shell' environment since direct usage of d8, js, jsc is extremely rare.
+Note that by default we do not include the 'shell' environment since direct usage of d8, spidermonkey and jsc is extremely rare.

-Default value: 'web,webview,worker,node'
+Default value: ['web', 'webview', 'worker', 'node']

 .. _lz4: